 Matcha is delicious and provides a longer amount of sustained energy after consumption.
 We drink coffee from energy, remember?
 The Rooibos is there to calm digestion, while the Goji Berry actually boasts anti-inflammatory properties, which is a large problem with stomach complaints.

-Despite the fact that his company decided to try and cram everything they possibly could into that title, it does tell us what we need to know.
-This coffee is 100% arabica, low acid, harvested in Columbia, and it’s Fair Trade, which is always a good thing.
+Despite the fact that this company decided to try and cram everything they possibly could into that title, it does tell us what we need to know.
+Java Planet coffee is 100% arabica, low acid, harvested in Colombia, and it’s Fair Trade, which is always a good thing.

 Like Lucy Jo’s, Java Planet is family-owned and roasted in small batches, once again to provide the freshness that helps keep acid levels constant.
 It is, however, a medium dark roast, and can be bitter because of the quinic acids.
 It’s generally well-received, though, so might as well take a shot!

 If you’re pretty attached to your Keurig, trücup K-Cups these might be the best solution for you.
 They were made with people like you and I in mind — those of us with acid reflux, heartburn, or weak stomachs.
 Or those of us unlucky to suffer from all three.

 This is all trücup does, too — cater to those of us who’re desperately clutching to our coffee consumption while making repeated trips to the loo.
 They’re a noble company, boasting a noble mission, and the pods are recyclable, too!

 If K-Cups aren’t your thing, trücup does make bagged coffees.
 And if their bagged coffee is anything like the quality of the coffee in their K-Cups, you won't be disappointed.

 Okay, okay.
 Don’t let the name (or the logo) deter you from trying these K-cups.
 They may look like they’re made for old geezers, but they come with some hefty ratings: like an FDA approval for their Techno roasting process.